juliaisaway/nextsass/README.md

 nextSass is a complete Sass library, aimed in customization, lightweight and code agility.

-* nextSass is build entirery on Sass, being dependency-free.
+* nextSass is built entirery on Sass, being dependency-free.
 * nextSass is human-readable, making easy to understand

+## Build

+Run `npm run dev` to start the project.
+This will automatically start compiling your .scss files on the go.

 ## Authors